 Bringing the right people to the table

 Family Voices was able to help the family gather the appropriate institutional representatives at the table (Medicaid Managed Care Ombudsman, Department of Health Care Policy and Financing, Behavioral Healthcare, Inc., and the residential treatment center) for many meetings of evaluation and negotiation.
-Finally, the team secured the appropriate documentation from Erin’s care providers and psychiatrist to convince the funding agencies of the medical necessity of continuing Erin’s placement, without having to reevaluate the situation on a monthly basis.
+Finally, the team secured the appropriate documentation from Sarah’s care providers and psychiatrist to convince the funding agencies of the medical necessity of continuing Sarah’s placement, without having to reevaluate the situation on a monthly basis.

 Irene, who prides herself on her resourcefulness, has taken the lessons she learned from working with Family Voices to become an advocate for other families facing similar struggles with the health care system.